electron/rfcs/text/0026-ai-tool-policy.md

 We aspire to be a welcoming community that helps new contributors grow.
 Our guidance: **start small**.
 Submit contributions you can fully understand, get feedback, and iterate.

 As maintainers, we want *your* contributions, not the tools’ outputs.
 Learning involves taking small steps; passing maintainer feedback directly to an LLM doesn't help anyone grow, and doesn't sustain our community.

+---

+## Implementation

+Once this proposal is accepted, the following steps will bring the policy into practice:

+1. **Commit the policy to the Governance repo** — `policy/ai.md` will be the canonical source for the policy text and any future updates.

+2. **Update the PR template in `electron/electron`** — Add an acknowledgment checkbox for contributors to confirm they've read and are following this policy.
+Include an HTML comment in the template that instructs AI models not to check the acknowledgment box autonomously.

+3. **Link the policy from `CONTRIBUTING.md`** — Make the policy discoverable to new contributors by referencing it alongside existing contribution guidelines.

+4. **Announce the policy** — Post a brief notice so the entire team is aware the policy is in effect.